gdsbook/book/notebooks/12_feature_engineering.md

 ]
 ```

-Once subset, we can extract the XY coordinates for each of them into a 2D array:
+Once subset, we can extract the XY coordinates for each of them into a two-dimensional array:

 ```python
 two_bed_home_locations = numpy.column_stack(